haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

   The upcoming `WASI Component Model <https://github.com/WebAssembly/component-model>`__ also plans on creating replacements for some "stringly typed" Unix functionality with "richly typed" interfaces.
   Both these things are an *excellent* fit for Haskell.

-The existing implementations in GHC, to my knowledge, duck-tape over ``base`` and friends as much as possible just to get something working.
+The existing implementations in GHC, to my knowledge, duck-tape over ``base`` and friends just to get something working.
+That is to say, whenever there is something that doesn't work, the put in ``error`` or remove it with CPP.
-This made perfect sense for GHCJS, and perfect sense for just getting things going.
+This made perfect sense for GHCJS, and perfect sense for just getting things going more broadly.
-But it is a poor choice for a mature, first-class backend.
+But they are poor long-term choices for a mature, first-class backend.

-Haskell has a mantra that "If it compiles, it probably works", and stubbing out functionality with ``error`` and friends is a huge regression from that.
+Haskell has a mantra that "If it compiles, it probably works", and stubbing out exposed functions with ``error`` and friends clearly is a huge regression on that front.

+CPP is less bad, but still not good enough.
+The issue is that it is very easy to, when developing (say with GHCi or HLS) on one platform, accidentally depend on things that not available on the other platforms ones wishes to support.
+Yes, CI which builds for all of the platforms can and should catch this, but it is always sub-optimal to only catch basic issues then.

 Solution criteria
 ^^^^^^^^^^^^^^^^^